5 things you need to know before you get a dogLucy Connor 07 June 2019

 5. What should I feed my dog?

 When you first get your puppy/dog, you need to be familiar with the food they have been given previously, as it’s important to introduce any changes to a doggy diet gradually.
 Feeding guides tend to be based on a rough estimate, but they’re always a good place to start.
 When it comes to pet food, there’s a huge range to choose from and if you’ve never had a dog before, the choice can be confusing!
 To ensure your dog is getting all the nutrients they need, choose a high-quality, complete food.
-Fish based food is a good choice to start with, as fish tends to be easier for dogs to digest.
+Pooch & Mutt's Adult Superfood Complete is a good place to start.
+Containing a high meat content from lean chicken and a host of fresh and natural nutritious vegetables including kale, spinach and cranberries - this food is high in vitamins, minerals and antioxidants to improve immunity and provide optimal health.
+The good news, is that there's a puppy, small dog, and senior version too!

 Generally, you should aim to feed your dog two main meals a day, although this will be different for a puppy.
 As a rough guide, feed your puppy four meals a day up to four months, then reduce this to three a day until they are 6 months when you can change to two a day.
 Whatever meal plan you decide on, it’s most important that you create a consistent routine that you can follow through on.